kaiyikang/mini-winter/README.md

 A typical Java web application adheres to the Servlet Specification.
 The Servlet Specification defines not only the interfaces that a WebApp must implement but also how a web server (like Tomcat) should load the WebApp, the order in which requests are processed, and how various components are invoked.
 This establishes a clear decoupling model.
 The Servlet Specification defines three core component types:

 1. **Listener**: Listens for lifecycle events of the WebApp, such as application startup and shutdown, as well as Session creation and attribute changes.
 2. **Filter**: Executes before an HTTP request reaches the final Servlet.
 It is used for tasks like authorization, rate limiting, logging, and cache validation.
-3.  **Servlet**: Ultimately handles the HTTP request, determining the business logic to execute for GET, POST, or other methods, and generating the response.
+3. **Servlet**: Handles the HTTP request, determining the business logic to execute for GET, POST, or other methods, and generating the response.

 A single Tomcat instance can deploy multiple WebApps.
 Each WebApp has its own `ServletContext`, often referred to as the "web application context."
 All Servlets, Filters, Listeners, and resource files belonging to the same WebApp operate within their own isolated `ServletContext`.